Read Genesis 17 at Bible Gateway.

 17:15-27 {p} Promise given of seed through Sarah (Isaac)

-… makes a single Strong Theme.
-Employing the Teaching Tool of Common Theme, we find that each of the {s} weak paragraphs within this section has something in common:
+… all makes a single Strong Theme.
+By the Teaching Tool of Common Theme, we find that each of the {s} weak paragraphs within this section shares the characteristic of someone whom Abram considered for his heir.

 ‘And I will establish My covenant between Me and you and your offspring after you throughout their generations for an everlasting covenant, to be God to you and to your offspring after you.’
 Gen 17:7

-Gen 14:1-17:27 {sx4+p} Strong theme: The Promised Seed will be Abraham’s heir, not the seed of his father’s house (Lot) nor the seed of his own house (Eliezer) nor the seed of his flesh (Ishmael).
+14:1-17:27 {sx4+p} Strong theme: The promised seed, Sarah’s son, will be Abraham’s heir, not the seed of his father’s house (Lot) nor the seed of his own house (Eliezer) nor the seed of his flesh (Ishmael).

 If there are questions, these are good resources: